oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 ## Create Monitor Automatically

  In this example, the Monitor is created programmatically through the DKube SDK.

+ > **_Note:_** The script in this section will fail if there is already a Monitor with the automatically-generated name.
+This can happen if the script is run more than once.
+Delete the Monitor name before you run this script a 2nd time.

  - From the JupyterLab tab, navigate to folder <code>/workspace/**\<your-code-repo\>**/insurance/monitoring</code>
  - Open `modelmonitor.iypnb`